spatiotemporal-data/spatiotemporal-data.github.io/climate/sst.md

 - July 2, 2024: `oisst-avhrr-v02r01.20240702.nc`
 - July 3, 2024: `oisst-avhrr-v02r01.20240703.nc`

 One is required to download these data files first from the website folder, and then use `netCDF4` to open the dataset.
-There are a lot of variables, including latitude `lat`, longitude `lon`, and temperature observations `sst`.
+There are a lot of important variables for analysis, including latitude `lat`, longitude `lon`, and temperature observations `sst`.
 As the values `-999` refer to the unobserved part, we replace these values by `nan` in the `NumPy` array.

 <br>